 The best time of day to take a urine pregnancy test is first thing in the morning, after waking.

-This is because consuming a lot of liquids before taking the test, can lead to a false negative, even if the woman is pregnant.
+This is because consuming a lot of liquids before taking the test, can lead to a false negative, even if the female is pregnant.

 Used correctly, a urine pregnancy test should be around 99 percent accurate.
 However, incorrect use can result in an inaccurate reading.